Blokz101/Veins-Of-Miridan/content/Sessions/Session One.md

 	- Please put effort into your characters backstory.
 I want to tie backstory into events, plot lines, allies, enemies, or resources.
 	- Please also add reason that your character might currently be in a prison.
 	- Make sure your backstory is consistent with some general information about the world:
-		- The Common Races are the non magical races (which you are playing as).
+		- The [[Civilized Races]] are the non magical races (which you are playing as).
 Though magic existed all around them, they were never able use it themselves.
 Until 10 years ago.
-10 years ago a new material was discovered, Oculite, which could reshape the weave around itself.
-Weave Stones were quickly created from the new mineral and granted the Common Races artificial magical abilities.
+10 years ago a new material was discovered, [[Oculardenite|Oculite]], which could reshape the [[Natural Magic|Weave]] around itself. [[Weave Stones]] were quickly created from the new mineral and granted the [[Civilized Races]] artificial magical abilities.
 These extraordinary abilities gave rise to the classes of DND that we now know and love.
-		- Most of Miridan is not explored or mapped by the Common Races.
-The Rangers Guild is an organization within the Kingdom of Kalos dedicated to exploration, but venturing into the massive Virulent Forest that surrounds Kalos is dangerous.
-Few to no parties have made it to the other side and back again.
+		- Most of [[Miridan]] is not explored or mapped by the [[Civilized Races]]. [[The Rangers Guild]] is an organization within the Kingdom of [[Kalos]] dedicated to exploration, but venturing into the massive [[Virulent Forest]] that surrounds [[Kalos]] is very dangerous.
-		- Kalos is the only major kingdom and safe haven for the Common Races.
-Its invests much of its resources to maintain the great walls that protect it and its citizens from the known and unknown predators of the Virulent Forest.
+		- [[Kalos]] is the only major kingdom and safe haven for the [[Civilized Races]].
+Its invests much of its resources to maintain the great walls that protect it and its citizens from the known and unknown predators of the [[Virulent Forest]].
 Outpost settlements do exist, but are generally considered very dangerous to live in without extreme forms of protection.